vuestorefront/vue-storefront/packages/checkout-com/README.md

 const order = await placeOrder();
 ```

-12. `payment.data.redirect_url` contains 3DS Auth redirect url if it is required by bank.
+12. `payment.data.redirect_url` contains 3DS Auth redirect url for Credit Card if it requires it and it always contain redirect url for the PayPal.
 You have to support it:
 ```js
 if (payment.data.redirect_url) {
     window.location.href = payment.data.redirect_url;